cyrus-buhariwala/Data-Analytics-Projects/README.md

 I work well individually or as part of a team.
 I truly enjoy coaching and mentoring others, and gaining fresh perspectives from other team members.

 This page is a way to demonstrate my skills to prospective employers.
-My CV has also been added to this page.
+[My CV can be found here] (CB Resumé 2026.pdf).

+## Portfolio Projects

+### Analyzing Bank Marketing Campaign

+Code:

+Goal:

+Description:

+Skills:

+Technology:

+Results: